kstewart/kstewart.me/_posts/2012-02-21-black-in-tech-america.md

 # Wrapping Up #

 At the beginning of this post, I said I wondered why so many of the NewMe founders were seeking venture capital.
 For what they were building, why not bootstrap?
 That would eliminate a lot of the VC "pattern matching".
 Figure out how to charge money for your product or service and work your way up to a profitable business.
 Isn't getting rejected by Sequoia or Kleiner Perkins another version of "being held down by The Man"?

+> I was watching NBC's [The Voice](http://www.nbc.com/the-voice/) while starting to write this.
+I think we need something like this for funding.
+Let's come up with a way to pitch investors "blindly".
+Maybe if investors can't pattern match and have to judge a startup purely on the idea and proposed business model this might increase the odds of getting more minority-led companies funded.
+Just a thought...

 I'm not chugging haterade.
 I wish Angela and Wayne nothing but the best with the NewMe Accelerator Program.
 I may even apply one day.
 I just grow weary of the constant Racism (or Sexism) in Tech memes.
 Let's change the nature of the discourse.
 Talk to me about improving people's notions of parenting and education.
 Bend my ear about self-sufficiency and independence.
 Tell me how I can help you start a business that will be long-lived and prosperous, as opposed to trying to win the venture capital lottery.